 Do I need to send an invoice to get my return?

-Only our ambassadors need to send invoices for payment of commision, as work performed is taxed differently from returns in most countries.
+Only our product ambassadors need to send invoices to receive their commissions, as compensation for work performed is taxed differently than from returns in most countries.

 How do I know that you in Better Globe and BGF do what you say you do?

 To a certain degree, you do not, as most of Better Globe's customers live far away from BGF's operation area.
 But we have a high degree of transparency in our business and even arranged several trips to Africa for our customers since 2008.
 Between 20 to 40 customers participate on the annual trips to see what we do in Kenya and Uganda, how BGF conducts their business, how Child Africa runs their schools, and also to discover East Africa.